 - Students’ major findings from the data exploration to be communicated through a creative medium of students’ choice

 - How to tell the actual story of the data in a good way?

-Winter Data Jam: February 1st, 2nd, & 3rd, 2019: Friday evening, all day Saturday, and Sunday morning): Locations TBA
+Winter Game Jam: February 1st, 2nd, & 3rd, 2019: Friday evening, all day Saturday, and Sunday morning): Locations TBA

 - participating students, teams, and classes are invited to share their works-in-progress!
 Get feedback!
 Talk to experts in your Challenge area!

 - Winter jam will host a variety of hands-on workshops intended to provide students with skills needed for developing their projects!
 Winter jam is your opportunity to either get do a deep dive on projects or maybe collaborate with others doing similar projects and work together in some way!

 Spring Game Jam: May 4th, Saturday 1:00 to 5:00 pm: Joe McDonald Gym

 - Community joins in to honor & celebrate!
 Maker Truck, Games, Food, Fun!

 - Projects are assessed and accomplishments, celebrated